 What happens at scene?

-The care of a pre-hospital patient can be broken down into a number of phases.
-Below is an example of how a clinician might approach a scene of an incident:
+Our care can be broken down into a number of phases.
+Below is an example of how a clinician might approach a scene of an incident, and plan and deliver care to somebody who is seriously injured or unwell:

 East Anglian Air Ambulance helicopter landing at sunset